jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 %}

 Compared to the major scale,
-it's easy to see the melodic minor has a minor third.
+it's easy to see the melodic minor differs by having a minor third.

 Some common tetrachord names: